-Each year these rates are estimated by the property managers and are included in your full service rental rate.
-However, depending on quality, age, location of the building, these rates can fluctuate widely from property to property.
+Each year these rates are estimated by the property managers and are included in your full-service rental rate.
+However, depending on the quality, age, and location of the building, these rates can fluctuate widely from property to property.

-A good tenant representation broker should typically be able to negotiate a cap on the percent that a landlord can increase the common area maintenance fees year over year.
+A good tenant representation broker should typically be able to negotiate a cap on the percentage that a landlord can increase the common area maintenance fees year over year.

 In a mature building, typically the tax and insurance will stay consistent year over year.
 In a new building though, it can be harder to estimate exactly what this annual cost will be, and you may find that the landlord under (or over) estimated the required op/ex.
-Additionally, at around the 2 – 3 year mark, properties will typically experience a hike in property taxes as they are reassessed.
+Additionally, at around the two-to-three-year mark, properties will typically experience a hike in property taxes as they are reassessed.

-While op/ex can vary, typically tenants can anticipate paying somewhere in the range of $0.15 – 0.47/sf each month, with recently delivered distribution buildings falling on the low end and mature flex buildings falling on the higher end.
+While op/ex can vary, typically tenants can anticipate paying somewhere in the range of $0.15 to 0.47 per square foot each month, with recently delivered distribution buildings falling on the low end and mature flex buildings falling on the higher end.

 Electrical & Janitorial

 While the op/ex rates are set by outside parties, you, the tenant, actually have complete control over the E&J expenses.

 Industrial suites are actually individually metered, as there can be a wide range of use types across tenants, with an equally wide range of costs.
 For example, a manufacturer with 100% HVAC, who is running machines 24 hours a day is going to have a much higher electrical bill than that of a distribution center, which has no HVAC and only runs the lights eight hours a day.